 In analog systems, a pair of twisted copper wires should connect each phone to the PABX.
 It means scalability would need to be designed from the beginning by using multi-pair cables with enough spare pairs to allow for future expansion.
 Without adequate spares for expansion, the laying of new cables would be simply unavoidable.
 In VoIP systems, there would be no need for new cabling to accommodate expansions in the network backbone.

 When a High Number of Phones are Needed

 Analog PABXs need to include individual circuits for every extension, and as the number of extensions increase, they simply are much more expensive than VoIP PABXs.
 VoIP PABXs can be as small as a 1U rack server with no need for separate electronics.
 VoIP systems, of course, come with many extra benefits in addition to costs savings – such as a long list of features not available on analog systems, full integration with computer and data networks, much easier maintenance, software upgradability, and much more.
 Therefore except for very small offices with less than a handful of phones, I can’t think of any other scenario for proposing a full-analog POTS PABX anymore.
-But this is not the end of story!
+But this is not the end of the story!

 What are the situations where analog systems cost less to implement?

 Don’t be surprised!
-There are still situations where an analog system can be a more appropriate solution for at least part of the telephony system of an infrastructure.
+There are still situations where an analog system can be a more appropriate solution for at least part of the telephony system of infrastructure.

 Distant Locations with no Means of Electricity